zurawang/SAT-Gurobi/README.md

 2.Open Matlab run the file 'milp_jobNew.m'

-3.The result will save current directory,if sat it will save path file into 'result' folder
+3.The result will be saved in current directory,if sat results will be saved path to 'result' folder